 I got two hours sleep and left for Dover, hoping to decompress from this nonsense and to crew for Sylvain Estadieu’s English Channel butterfly.
 English Channel two-way legend Lisa Cummins was sitting beside me on the plane, and had to listen to it all, poor her.
 (If you haven’t visited Dover beach with Lisa, you really don’t understand how she is viewed).

-I’ve finished writing.
+I’ve finished writing the series, I think.
 I’m not even sure how to describe the next part except it’s long.
 Long even by these standards.
 There will be a final part after that, just in time for the Global Conference in Cork.
 I didn’t originally plan it that way, I found no way to comprehensively cover the subject and we know that DNOWS won’t do it.
 Far too many words and too much time on this for me.